lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

                      value
-  -- the symmetric algorithm that this CA expects to be used -- in later PKI messages (for encryption) RootCaKeyUpdate      optionally present, with
+  -- the symmetric algorithm that this CA expects to be used -- in later PKI messages (for encryption) RootCaKeyUpdate      optionally present, with relevant value -- Use RootCaKeyUpdate; if backward compatibility with cmp2000 is -- required, use CAKeyUpdateInfo.
-                     relevant value
-  -- Use RootCaKeyUpdate; if backward compatibility with cmp2000 is -- required, use CAKeyUpdateInfo.
-  -- The CA MAY provide information about a relevant root CA -- key pair using this field (note that this does not imply -- that the responding CA is the root CA in question) CurrentCRL           optionally present, with relevant value -- the CA MAY provide a copy of a complete CRL (i.e., -- fullest possible one)
+  -- The CA MAY provide information about a relevant trusted CA -- key pair using this field (note that this does not imply -- that the responding CA is the trusted CA in question) CurrentCRL           optionally present, with relevant value -- the CA MAY provide a copy of a complete CRL (i.e., -- fullest possible one)